THE TALLIS SCHOLARS

 ‘‘Anyone familiar with Renaissance music knows that this group has attained superstardom among its ilk’

 Peter Phillips has made an impressive if unusual reputation for himself in dedicating his life’s work to the research and performance of Renaissance polyphony.
 Having won a scholarship to Oxford in 1972, Peter Phillips studied Renaissance music with David Wulstan and Denis Arnold, and gained experience in conducting small vocal ensembles, already experimenting with the rarer parts of the repertoire.
-He founded the Tallis Scholars in 1973, with whom he has now appeared in over 1900 concerts and made over 50 discs, encouraging interest in polyphony all over the world.
-As a result of his work, through concerts, recordings, magazine awards and publishing editions of the music and writing articles, Renaissance music has come to be accepted for the first time as part of the mainstream classical repertoire.
-The Tallis Scholars celebrated their 40th anniversary in 2013 with 99 concerts, worldwide.
+He founded The Tallis Scholars in 1973, with whom he has now appeared in almost 2000 concerts and made over 60 discs, encouraging interest in polyphony all over the world.

-Apart from the Tallis Scholars, Peter Phillips continues to work with other specialist ensembles.
+Apart from The Tallis Scholars, Peter Phillips continues to work with other specialist ensembles.
 He has appeared with the BBC Singers, the Collegium Vocale of Ghent and the Netherlands Chamber Choir, and is currently working with the Choeur de Chambre de Namur, Intrada of Moscow, Musica Reservata of Barcelona and El Leon de Oro of Orviedo.
-He gives numerous master-classes and choral workshops every year around the world – amongst other places in Rimini (Italy), Evora (Portugal) and Barcelona (Spain) – and is also Artistic Director of the Tallis Scholars Summer Schools: annual choral courses based in Uppingham (UK), Seattle (USA) and Sydney (Australia) dedicated to exploring the heritage of renaissance choral music, and developing a performance style appropriate to it as pioneered by The Tallis Scholars.
+He gives numerous master-classes and choral workshops every year around the world – amongst other places in Rimini (Italy), Evora (Portugal) and Barcelona (Spain).
 In 2014 he launched the London International A Cappella Choir Competition in St John's Smith Square, attracting choirs from all over the world.